 • Continues until the goal is achieved or stopped

 This fundamental difference means agentic AI can handle end-to-end processes that previously required teams of people coordinating multiple tools.
+The shift toward agentic AI represents a transformation in how we approach AI-powered search engines and SEO strategies.

 Comparison Matrix